adarsh-makarla/American-Sign-Language-Image-Classification/README.md

 **3. Training and Evaluation**

 The dataset was split using a 70-15-15 (70% for training, 15% for validation, 15% for testing).
-We incorporated multiple metrics from sklearn including Recall, Precision, and F1 Scores.
+The images were resized to 200x200 pixels to ensure suitability for the model.
+We incorporated multiple metrics from sklearn including Recall, Precision, and F1 Scores to statistically analyze the performance of the model.

 **4. Results**

 ![image](https://github.com/user-attachments/assets/4ef4fbec-577b-4515-986b-2b09fcff78c7)

+### VGG-16 Model
+**1. Data Preprocessing**

+**2. Model Selection:**

+**3. Training and Evaluation**

+**4. Results**